-That while many within the industry are subject to the hype associated with AI/ML, it is not a magic bullet and it can’t work without proper scientific rigor.
-There was almost unanimous agreement that simply throwing the technique at a bucket of bad quality data and hoping “it’ll just work” was not the way forward and betrays the fundamental principles of science.
+While many within the industry are subject to the hype associated with AI/ML, it is not a magic bullet and it can’t work without proper scientific rigor.
+There was almost unanimous agreement that simply throwing the technique at a bucket of bad-quality data and hoping “it’ll just work” was not the way forward and betrays the fundamental principles of science.

 Much of the discussions in the meetings and over coffee focused on how to generate “clean” data, what that actually meant, and its relevance to prominent issues such as experimental reproducibility that are very pertinent right now.

-This discussion brings us to a common question we’re often asked as we travel the world talking to potential customers and collaborators, ‘Are ontologies relevant in a machine learning-centric world?
+This discussion brings us to a common question we often ask as we travel the world talking to potential customers and collaborators, ‘Are ontologies relevant in a machine learning-centric world?
 Can’t the AI just do it all?’
-In fact, if SciBite is an “ontology-company” at heart, why do we need SciBite?
-As most data scientists will know, it is within standard practice to be able to train an algorithm to recognise different concept types, such as identifying potential adverse events (although this sometimes leads to bizarre consequences!).
+In fact, if SciBite is an “ontology company” at heart, why do we need SciBite?
+As most data scientists will know, it is within standard practice to be able to train an algorithm to recognize different concept types, such as identifying potential adverse events (although this sometimes leads to bizarre consequences!).

 If you look at this genes official synonym list, you can clearly see it’s also referred to as “ALS”.
 Within common biomedical discourse, ALS is used almost entirely as an abbreviation for the disease, Amyotrophic lateral sclerosis, but sometimes it doesn’t and it means this insulin-related gene.

-We see this with many more entities, such as MAP3K8, an important cancer/growth protein which is also known as “cot”.
+We see this with many more entities, such as MAP3K8, important cancer/growth protein that is also known as “cot.”
 A quick search of PubMed shows that the vast majority of the uses of the word “cot” in the literature are nothing to do with this protein.
-Perhaps the most famous gene example is BRCA1, the well-known breast-cancer protein, which has an official synonym of “IRIS” which is of course, part of the eye.
+Perhaps the most famous gene example is BRCA1, the well-known breast-cancer protein, which has an official synonym of “IRIS,” which is, of course, part of the eye.

-All in all, this was a great meeting, with some fantastic insights into how pharma are using ML/AI and we’re looking forward to being part of this community going forward.
+All in all, this was a great meeting, with some fantastic insights into how pharma is using ML/AI, and we’re looking forward to being part of this community going forward.